 Oil is the lifeblood of your car.
 If you want to keep your engine running smoothly, you need to keep an eye on your oil.
 Thanks to new formulations in motor oil, you don't have to change it nearly as often as you used to.
 Unless you have an old classic (or clunker), every 6,000 to 7,000 miles should suffice.
-Don't forget to change the oil filter too.
-Keeping nasty deposits out of your engine doesn't just extend its life--it gives you better gas mileage too.
+And don't forget to change the oil filter, too.
+Keeping nasty deposits out of your engine doesn't just extend its life—it gives you better gas mileage as well.
 To help you stay on top of it, check your oil every few hundred miles.

 Just like us, cars don't like to be too hot or too cold.
 If you don't keep an eye on your coolant levels, your car can overheat.
 Serious or repeated overheating can lead to expensive engine repairs.
 If it's been more than a few years, you should flush the system and refill with fresh coolant.

 Changing your car's air filters is one the simplest and least expensive ways to extend its life.
 Your car's air filters keep harmful particles from getting into your engine and gumming up the works.
 Even the smallest little bit of dirt, if left to its own devices, can do serious damage to an engine.

 4) Tires—Where the Rubber Meets the Road